Vince Evans: Raiders

 In 1987, the Los Angeles Raiders were in need of a quarterback.
-Jim Plunkett was battling with a shoulder issue, and former first round pick Marc Wilson had failed to live up to lofty expectations.
+Jim Plunkett was battling with a shoulder issue, and former first-round pick Marc Wilson had failed to live up to lofty expectations.
 The team also had Rusty Hilger who they hoped to develop into a starter.
-Then the NFLPA strike loomed.
-Evans signed with the Raiders, as did Mark van Allen, a division III quarterback that had been in camp with the Raiders.
-Wilson ended up crossing the picket line.
-The strike turned out to be Evans' way back in the NFL and it turned out to be his longest lasting tenure with one team as a professional.
-Over the course of the next several seasons, despite an ever changing cast at quarterback, Evans remained the back-up, serving as much as a coach as he did a back-up.
-In 1991, he served as a third string quarterback behind Jay Schroeder and Todd Marinovich.
-In 1992, Evans saw spot duty as the Raiders fell to 7-9 under coach Art Shell.
+With an NFLPA strike looming, Evans signed with the Raiders, as did Mark van Allen, a Division III quarterback that had been in camp with the Raiders.
+Wilson ended up crossing the picket line, but the strike turned out to be Evans' way back in the league, where he stayed.
+His start in 1987 made him the first black quarterback to start for the Raiders.

+Over the course of the next several seasons, despite an ever-changing cast at quarterback, Evans remained the back-up, serving as much as a coach as he did a back-up.
+Evans appeared in relief of Jay Schroeder in the AFC Championship Game loss in 1991.
+At age 35, Evans was the oldest quarterback to make their postseason debut, a mark he held until 2020.
+In 1991, he served as a third-string quarterback behind Jay Schroeder and Todd Marinovich.
+In 1992, Evans saw spot duty as the Raiders fell to 7–9 under coach Art Shell.

 In 1993, Schroeder left the Raiders for the Cincinnati Bengals and Marinovich was cut.
-The Raiders turned to Jeff Hostetler who a few seasons prior had led the New York Giants to a Super Bowl.
+The Raiders turned to Jeff Hostetler, the previous hero of the New York Giants for Super Bowl XXV two years prior.
 In 1994, at the age of 38, Evans returned for another season with the Raiders.
 In 1994, at the age of 39, Evans re-signed with the Raiders to serve as their back up.
 Briefly substituting for Hostetler, Evans complete all two of his passes, including a touchdown pass to Raghib Ismail in the Raiders 24–17 win over the Chargers.

-In 1995, the Raiders returned to the city of Oakland, and they brought Vince Evans with them.
+In 1995, the Raiders returned to the city of Oakland, and Evans made the move.
 Art Shell was fired and Mike White was named head coach.
-Hostetler was still the starter but the Raiders drafted Billy Joe Hobert out of the University of Washington to be the quarterback of the future.
+Hostetler was still the starter, but the Raiders drafted Billy Joe Hobert out of the University of Washington to be the quarterback of the future.
 1995 would be Evans' final year as an active player.
-Despite being 40 years old, Evans made three starts for the Raiders, going 1-2 during that span.
+Despite being 40 years old, Evans made three starts for the Raiders, going 1–2 during that span.
 In his first start that season, he led the Raiders to a 30–17 win over the Indianapolis Colts, a team quarterbacked by Jim Harbaugh.
 His next start came on the road against the San Diego Chargers.
 In a game that featured no touchdowns by either team, Evans threw three interceptions, all to Chargers defensive back Dwayne Harper as the Raiders lost 12–6.
 Evans was the starter the next week against the Kansas City Chiefs.
 He went 23 of 37 with two interceptions before he was relieved by Hobert.
 It would be the last start of Evans' career, and the Raiders lost 29–23 to fall to 8–5.
 Evans made a brief appearance the following week in the Raiders 31–28 loss to the Denver Broncos.